wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 | social sciences                 | psychology                  |

-But this hierarchy does not imply that science X is "just applied Y\".
+But this hierarchy does not imply that science X is "just applied Y".
 At each stage entirely new laws, concepts, and generalizations are necessary, requiring inspiration and creativity to just as great a degree as in the previous one.
 Psychology is not applied biology, nor is